HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf210.md

 === "Containers"
     Effective with HCL Digital Experience 9.5 CF210, the Design Studio Beta has been removed.
 Future Digital Experience 9.5 releases will incorporate feedback on the features received during the Beta evaluation period.
 See the Help Center topic [Deprecated features](../deprecated_features.md) for more information.

+    As a result of the removal of Design Studio Beta (software) from the release, the following [Web Content Manager APIs](https://opensource.hcltechsw.com/experience-api-documentation/wcm-api/#tag/Content/paths/~1contents/get) related to that software are removed:

+    - /component/content-spots - Used to manage content-spot components.
+    - /containers - Used to manage container objects.
+    - /content-pages - Used to manage content-page objects.
+    - /content-sites - Used to manage content-site objects.

+### Option to configure aspect ratios for cropping of images in DAM

+=== "Containers"
+    It is now possible to [define custom aspect rations for cropping](../../manage_content/digital_assets/configuration/dam_crop_aspect_ratio.md) of images in DAM.

 ### Option to Configure Credentials from Secrets

 === "Containers"